Plotting¶

 weights are shown rather than the weight labels.

-By default, all elements that belong to the display
+By default, all elements that belong to the display category are shown.
+One can change this by

-dictionary as shown in the following snippet, which yields
+setting the fields key of the piemap dictionary as shown in the following snippet, which yields

-, and "information flow"
+flow", and "information flow" are displayed.

 In all figures shown so far, the wedges displayed within the pie charts are of equal size.
 You can

-change this by setting the value of the mode
+change this by setting the value of the mode key of the piemap dictionary to "relative".
+As a

 result, the size of the wedges is scaled following the numerical value attached to it as shown in